-Please see ? for a working example of limiting consumer rate.
+Please see the examples chapter for a working example of limiting consumer rate.

-If the Apache Active MQ Artemis core API is being used the rate can be set via the serverLocator.setConsumerMaxRate(int consumerMaxRate) method or alternatively via some of the clientSession.createConsumer() methods.
+If the Apache ActiveMQ Artemis core API is being used the rate can be set via the serverLocator.setConsumerMaxRate(int consumerMaxRate) method or alternatively via some of the clientSession.createConsumer() methods.